issp-center-dev/DCore/doc/reference/input.rst

 .. include:: impurity_solver_desc.txt

 Additionally, we have to specify solver-dependent parameters in the way like ``n_cycles{int} = 500000``.
-For details, see :ref:`the reference manual for each solver<impuritysolvers>`.
+For details, see :doc:`the reference manual for each solver <../impuritysolvers>`.

 ..
     `TRIQS/cthyb <https://triqs.ipht.cnrs.fr/applications/cthyb/reference/solve_parameters.html#solve-parameters>`_,